yujunz/gitlab.com-runbooks/howto/cephfs.md

 added to the cluster.
 This task is done as the 'ceph-deploy' user on ceph-mon1 with configuration and keys located in the `/home/ceph-deploy/ceph-cluster directory.

-From within the ceph-deploy directory issue the following commands at the target OSD that you wish to enroll:
+From within the ceph-cluster directory issue the following commands at the target OSD that you wish to enroll:

+`ceph-deploy install **new-osd-server`

+This establishes the osd node as a member of the cephfs cluster and distributes the keys needed to be an active member of the cluster for file and data transfer.

+In order to add the disks to the CephFS cluster you need to prepare the disk:

 `ceph-deploy disk prepare **new-osd-server:/dev/sda1**`

+Once the disk is prepared you can add the disk to the CephFS Cluster

+`ceph-deploy osd create **new-osd-server:/dev/sda1** /dev/sdaa`

 ### Adding Disks to an OSD Server

-Don't - Each OSD server should be created with 24 1TB disk targets for storage, when that is approaching full spin up another OSD server with disk allocaiton.
+Don't - Each OSD server should be created with 24 1TB disk targets for storage, when that is approaching full spin up another OSD server with another 24 1TB disks.